shingorani2020/javajam-shingorani2020/part-I/warmupActivity/README.md

 Replace "Your Name Here" with your actual name.

 8. Compare your site to the below image and make any tweaks.
+To open the website you can open up your favorite browser go to File -> Open and find your index.html.
+You can also do it in Terminal by typing `open index.html` in the directory with the index.html file
 ![Trillium Initial](images/trilliumInitial.png)

 ## Done